1975 North Indian Ocean cyclone season: Cyclone Two (02A)

 Two meandered slowly northwest, attaining hurricane-force winds between May 3 and May 5.
 The cyclone dissipated before making landfall.

 Cyclone Three (03B)

 On May 5, Cyclone Three formed offshore of Thailand before recurving into Burma on May 7 as a hurricane-force system.
 Three moved inland and dissipated on May 8.

 Tropical Storm Five (05B)

 Cyclone Sixteen (16A)

 Cyclone Sixteen formed on 19 October and began to intensify, peaking as a Very Severe Cyclonic Storm or as a Category-1 equivalent storm on October 21.
-The storm made landfall at Porbandar in Gujarat at peak intensity.
+The storm made landfall at Porbandar in Gujarat at peak intensity on 22 October.
 Sixteen dissipated on October 24.